oceanprotocol/provider/ocean_provider/routes/README.md

 - "cannot decrypt files for this service.": The `files` of that dataset could not be decrypted due to the fact that `file object`, which contains the structure and the type of specific file, is missing from the validation part.
+- "Invalid file name format.
+It was not possible to get the file name." - filename contains relative path format (with many slashes)
+- "It was not possible to get the file name." - due to invalid format of the file

-Other breaking errors may come from the file structure sent to fileinfo.
+- Other breaking errors may come from the file structure sent to fileinfo.
 Those are detailed below, under [File Structure Errors](#file-structure-errors)

 ### initialize